Mattress Online surveyed the UK public and discovered that a huge 80% don't think Valentine's Day is the best time of year for sex.

-- 1 in 5 reveal reality TV is killing their sex life
+- Avoid reality TV, as 1 in 5 reveal it kills their sex life

-- 10% are more satisfied by social media likes than sex
+- Stay off your phone, as 10% prefer social media likes to sex

-- 40% refuse sex if their partner hadn’t done their chores
+- Do chores - 40% refuse sex if their partner hasn't done their share

 Our survey exposed reality TV and crime as the biggest passion killers.
 1 in 5 (22%) say these are the unsexiest genres, which is bad news for Love Island fans.